LTLA/gesel.js/README.md

 Search for interesting gene sets, client-side.
 This uses Javascript to do the queries in the browser, improving latency and avoiding the need for a back-end service.
-The queries rely on prebuilt indices served with CORS, currently provided by Jay's CDN.
+The queries rely on prebuilt indices for gene sets of interest, e.g., [here](https://github.com/LTLA/gesel-feedstock).

 ## Quick start